Jsinger03/JS-AI-Fact-Checker-Web-App/module_04.md

 Input is validated and sent to OpenAI, character limit is in place to prevent large queries and to handle when the token limit has been reached.

 Users may not switch their account username or email to one that is used by another user.

+HTML tags included in text prompts gets escaped and removed before rendering to ensure security

 ## Link to github line number(s) for schemas (db.js or models folder)